Souravdadwal/health-chatbot/README.md

 # health-chatbot
-Through a series of questions about symptoms it diagnosis the health condition of patient.
+Through a series of questions about symptoms it diagnosis the health condition of patient.</br>
-Language : python.
+Language : python.</br>
-modules used : scikit-learn,pandas,numpy
+modules used : scikit-learn,pandas,numpy</br>
-Model : Decision Tree
+Model : Decision Tree</br>